bishwaranjans/ChatClient/README.md

 # ChatClient
 ## Messaging based chat client

-The assignment is about writing a messaging-based chat client which interacts with other clients through the NATS messaging system (See links below).
+Developed a messaging-based chat client which interacts with other clients through the NATS messaging system (See links below).

 ### Part 1
 Write a simple chat client which accepts messages from a user and sends these to a NATS subject using the PUB/SUB pattern.
 The client should also receive messages that comes in on the subject and